alexjohnj/SACFiles.jl/README.md

 - `EvenTimeSeries <: AbstractTimeSeries <: AbstractSACData`: An evenly
   sampled time series.
 Data is stored in the `data` field.
-- `SACUnevenTimeSeries <: AbstractTimeSeries <: AbstractSACData`: An unevenly
+- `UnevenTimeSeries <: AbstractTimeSeries <: AbstractSACData`: An unevenly
   sampled time series.
 The independent variable is stored in the `idata` field and the dependant variable is stored in the `ddata` field.
 - `SACComplexSpectrum <: AbstractSpectrum <: AbstractSACData`: Spectral data